TorchGeo: Deep Learning With Geospatial Data: Data loader benchmarking

-\subsection{Data loader benchmarking}
+\section{Data loader benchmarking}

-In order to benchmark the performance of our data loaders, we download 114 Landsat 8 scenes and 1 Cropland Data Layer (CDL) file for the year of 2019.
-All files are stored as Cloud Optimized GeoTIFFs (COGs) and kept in their original CRS (Albers Equal Area for CDL and UTM for Landsat).
-Files are uncompressed with a block size of 512.
+In order to benchmark the performance of our data loaders, we download 114 Landsat 8 collection 2 level-2 scenes and 1 Cropland Data Layer (CDL) file for the year of 2019.
+All files are stored as Cloud Optimized GeoTIFFs (COGs) with a block size of 512, and take up 151~GB of space on disk, uncompressed.
+All files are kept in their original CRS (Albers Equal Area for CDL and UTM for Landsat).
 Experiments are run on Microsoft Azure with a 6-core Intel Xeon E5-2690 CPU.
 All data is stored on a local SSD attached to the compute node.
 Batch size and random seed are varied while the remaining hyperparameters are kept fixed.
-Total epoch size is 4096, patch size is 224, stride is 112, and number of workers for parallel data loading is set to 6.
+Total epoch size is 4096, patch size is 224, stride is 112, and the number of workers for parallel data loading is set to 6.